cloudflare/wrangler-legacy/docs/environments.md

 # Environments

 Environments is a feature that allows you to deploy the same project to multiple places under multiple names.
+These environments are utilized with the `--env` or `-e` flag on `wrangler build`, `wrangler preview`, and `wrangler publish`.

 ## Concepts